-In this example procedure, a checksum is calculated for ROM memory from 0×8002 up to $0 \times 8FFF$ and the 2-byte calculated checksum is placed at 0×8000 .
+In this example procedure, a checksum is calculated for ROM memory from 0x8002 up to 0x8FFF and the 2-byte calculated checksum is placed at 0x8000.

 I The CHECKSUM segment will only be included in your application if the segment appears to be needed.
-If the checksum is not needed by the application itself, use the linker option -g__checksum to force the segment to be included.
+If the checksum is not needed by the application itself, use the linker option -g\\checksum to force the segment to be included.

-- 2 When configuring the linker to calculate a checksum, there are some basic choices to make: - Checksum algorithm

-Choose which checksum algorithm you want to use.
-In this example, the CRC16 algorithm is used.

-• Memory range

-Using the IDE, the checksum will by default be calculated for all placement directives (specified in the linker configuration file) for ROM-based memory.
+- 2 When configuring the linker to calculate a checksum, there are some basic choices to make: - Checksum algorithm Choose which checksum algorithm you want to use.
+In this example, the CRC16 algorithm is used. - Memory range Using the IDE, the checksum will by default be calculated for all placement directives (specified in the linker configuration file) for ROM-based memory.
+From - directives (specified in the linker configuration file) for ROM-based memory.
 From the command line, you can specify any ranges.

-• Fill pattern

-Specify a fill pattern-typically 0xFF or 0x00-for bytes with unknown values.
+Fill pattern - Specify a fill pattern-typically 0xFF or 0x00-for bytes with unknown values.
 The fill pattern will be used in all checksum ranges.